-Generic Name: ceftriaxone (injection) (Pronunciation: SEF trye AX one)
+Generic Name: ceftriaxone (injection)

-What is ceftriaxone (Rocephin)?
+What is ceftriaxone?

 Ceftriaxone is a cephalosporin (SEF a low spor in) antibiotic that is used to treat many kinds of bacterial infections, including severe or life-threatening forms such as E. coli, pneumonia, or meningitis.
 Ceftriaxone is also used to prevent infection in people having certain types of surgery.

 Ceftriaxone may also be used for purposes not listed in this medication guide.

-Call your doctor at once if you have a serious side effect such as:
+Call your doctor at once if you have:

-Less serious side effects may include:
+Common side effects may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.